karaokemugen/karaokebase/README.md

 Videos aren't included in this git repository or else it'd be way too huge (about several hundred gigabytes at the moment).
 KM will take care of these for you.

-**If you get errors from Karaoke Mugen during database generation / folder validation, make sure you have the latest version of the repository (`git pull` or downloaded latest `master.zip`).**
+**If you get errors from Karaoke Mugen during database generation / validation, make sure you have the latest version of the repository (`git pull` or downloaded the latest `master.zip`).**

 ### `tags` folder